bvillasen/blog/astro/_posts/2022-01-04-cholla_crocs_comparison.md

 Conclusions:

 1. Seems like there is a factor of $$h$$ missing from the halo masses in one of the catalogs.
-2. There are more low mass halos in the Cholla catalogs, note that all this have sizes smaller than one cell of the uniform grid.
+2. There are more low mass halos in the Cholla catalogs, note that all these halos have sizes smaller than one cell of the uniform grid.